csswizardry/csswizardry.github.com/_posts/2015-06-13-contextual-styling-ui-components-nesting-and-implementation-detail.md

 meta: "How to style specific components when they’re in specific locations"
 ---

-With the recent move toward componentised UIs—that is, instead of building monolithic, page-based websites, we’re building design systems and UI Toolkits that come together to form the resulting pages—we’ve yielded a lot of benefits.
+With the recent move toward componentised UIs — that is, instead of building monolithic, page-based websites, we’re building design systems and UI Toolkits that come together to form the resulting pages — we’ve yielded a lot of benefits.
 UIs are

 * faster to construct;